nehaarora26/tech241_aws/README.md

 ### DevOps seeks to overcome these challenges by fostering a culture of collaboration, automation, and continuous improvement.

+### In the past, Developers were working on computers where the environments and dependencies were different from the operations team.
+As a result, a lot of times, their codes wouldn't run on Operations end of the process because of incompatibility between different environments.

+### Having devops come into play has made sure that the developers and operations teams have all the same environments, dependencies(like versions), settings and configurations(like BindIps).
+This helps take care of bugs and failures at a later stage.

 ### Key characteristics and principles of DevOps include:

 1. Collaboration: DevOps encourages close collaboration and shared responsibilities between development and operations teams.
 By working together, both teams gain a better understanding of each other's needs and constraints, leading to more effective decision-making.